 Designed to ease your transition to college life, these small seminar-style classes cover a wide range of subjects and introduce you and your classmates to new ways of thinking.

-An added bonus: your professor also serves as your academic advisor, offering advice on courses and extracurriculars before you choose a major.
+An added bonus: your professor is also your academic advisor, offering advice on courses and extracurriculars before you choose a major.

 Some First-Year Courses are residential, which means you’ll live near one another, usually on the same floor.